-The purpose of this policy is to inform Board members, management, staff, and the public of the District’s policy for prior authorization, reporting procedures and reimbursement of District-related expenditures.
+The purpose of this policy is to inform Board members, management, staff, and the public of the District’s policy for prior authorization, reporting procedures, and reimbursement of District-related expenditures.

 Reclamation District 1000 recognizes the necessity for its board members and employees to travel to conduct business, training, or attend meetings.
 This document is intended to clarify what is the District's responsibility and to provide guidelines to its employees and board members.

-- Authorized Expenditures District funds, equipment, supplies and staff time shall only be used for authorized District business.
+- Authorized Expenditures District funds, equipment, supplies, and staff time shall only be used for authorized District business.
 Expenses incurred in connection with the following types of activities generally constitute authorized expenses for Trustees, Managers or Staff that may be reimbursed, as long as the other requirements of this policy are met.
 District expenses shall include, but not be limited to, the following District activities or functions: 1.
-Costs associated with communicating with representatives of regional, state and national governments on District adopted policy provisions or which support the District’s goals and mission.
+Costs associated with communicating with representatives of regional, state, and national governments on District adopted policy provisions or which support the District’s goals and mission.

-- Costs associated with attending educational seminars designed to improve a Trustee’s, Manager’s or Staff’s skills and/or information levels related to their job duties or the District’s goals and mission.
+- Costs associated with attending educational seminars designed to improve a Trustee’s, Manager’s, or Staff’s skills and/or information levels related to their job duties or the District’s goals and mission.

-- Costs associated with participating in regional, state and national organizations whose activities are directly related to the District’s goals and mission including, but not limited to, attendance at Association of California Water Agencies (ACWA), California Special District Associations (CSDA).
+- Costs associated with participating in regional, state, and national organizations whose activities are directly related to the District’s goals and mission including, but not limited to, attendance at the Association of California Water Agencies (ACWA), California Special District Associations (CSDA).
 Floodplain Management Association (FMA) or other educational conferences where topics are being discussed that are directly related to the District’s mission and goals, as appropriate.

-- Attending meetings of the Board, standing Committees of the Board, or temporary Committees of members of the Board.
+- Attending meetings of the Board, Standing Committees of the Board, or temporary Committees of members of the Board.

-- Costs, such as parking or other incidental expenses, associated with attendance at a meeting with members of the legislative, executive or judicial branch of the State or Federal governments where attendance is authorized by the Board President.
+- Costs, such as parking or other incidental expenses, associated with attendance at a meeting with members of the legislative, executive, or judicial branch of the State or Federal governments where attendance is authorized by the Board President.
 For trips outside the Sacramento area reimbursement for travel expenses must be authorized by the Board President.
 Reimbursement for travel expenses outside the State must be authorized by the Board.

-- Costs, such as parking or other incidental expenses, associated with attendance at a meeting with leadership of any local, State or Federal agency when authorized by the Board President to discuss District business.
+- Costs, such as parking or other incidental expenses, associated with attendance at a meeting with the leadership of any local, state, or Federal agency when authorized by the Board President to discuss District business.
 For trips outside the Sacramento area reimbursement for travel expenses must be authorized by the Board President.
 Reimbursement for travel expenses outside the State must be authorized by the Board.

-- Reimbursement for office supplies and/or equipment purchased by staff outside the normal procurement process (i.e. purchases at warehouse stores such as Costco, Office Depot or other similar stores) for convenience or cost savings to the District.
+- Reimbursement for office supplies and/or equipment purchased by staff outside the normal procurement process (i.e. purchases at warehouse stores such as Costco, Office Depot, or other similar stores) for convenience or cost savings to the District.
 Purchases must be approved by the General Manager.

-- Purchase of meals in association with meetings where District business is the primary topic such as lunch meetings between the General Manager and Trustees or other nominal food purchases in conjunction with employee training or occasional celebratory events which support the District’s goals and mission.
+- Purchase of meals in association with meetings where District business is the primary topic such as lunch meetings between the General Manager and Trustees or other nominal food purchases in conjunction with employee training or occasional celebratory events that support the District’s goals and mission.
 Purchases must be approved by the General Manager.

-- Recognizing service to the District ( for example gifts or celebrations of nominal value and costs, upon a longtime employees retirement or recognizing a long time employees work anniversary).
-For purposes of this section, attendance includes: (a) Physical presence at the majority of the meeting, event, or occurrence listed above, unless presence for a lesser period is authorized by the President or the Board or Committee, respectively. (b) Lawful participation by teleconference in any other meeting listed in this policy. (c) Participation in approved home study or online ethics course to meet requirements of Government Code Sections §53234 - §53235.5.
+- Recognizing service to the District ( for example gifts or celebrations of nominal value and costs, upon a longtime employee retirement or recognizing a long time employees work anniversary).
+For purposes of this section, attendance includes: (a) Physical presence at the majority of the meeting, event, or occurrence listed above, unless presence for a lesser period is authorized by the President of the Board or Committee, respectively. (b) Lawful participation by teleconference in any other meeting listed in this policy. (c) Participation in an approved home study or online ethics course to meet requirements of Government Code Sections §53234 - §53235.5.